Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/show-and-hide-a-header-based-on-scroll-direction.md

 ## Handling scroll events in JavaScript

-Now I think it's time to start adding some scroll listeners in JavaScript.
+Now I think it's time to add some JavaScript scroll listeners.

-As you might know, listening to scroll events has a high impact on performance because it fires too often.
+As you might know, listening to scroll events greatly impacts performance because it fires too often.
 Especially on mobile devices, it fires like crazy.

-So, we want to add some kind of threshold to not fire too many events.
+So, we want to add some threshold not to fire too many events.

 I've decided on a 100ms delay of firing.
 You can play around with this value.
 However, it will impact when it adds/removes certain classes to get weird behaviors.